Configure SAML single sign-on for Chrome apps

-Chrome devices can be configured for Single Sign-On access via an enterprise’s SAML provider.
+Chrome devices can be configured for single sign-on access through an enterprise’s SAML provider.
 This ensures that users sign in once to their device and their SSO carries through their session.
 While this works automatically with SAML-enabled applications that users visit through the Chrome browser, it doesn’t work for Chrome apps they install via the Chrome Web Store such as Citrix Receiver, Cisco AnyConnect, and others.

 The SAML SSO for Chrome Apps extension helps you configure SAML SSO for Chrome apps.
 The relevant setup steps are outlined in the following sections.